-Typically, an expression vector is more complex than a cloning vector -- a DNA molecule that carries foreign DNA into a host cell, replicates in the cell and produces many copies of the target gene.
-Cloning vectors contain elements crucial for self-replication but do not have elements that control protein expression.
+When it comes to the expression vector, the cloning vector has to be mentioned.
+In essence, both the expression vector and the cloning vector are artificially constructed circular DNA sequences independent of chromosomes.
+Typically, an expression vector is more complex than a cloning vector.
+An cloning vector refers to a DNA molecule that carries foreign DNA into a host cell, replicates in the cell and produces many copies of the target gene.
+Cloning vectors contain elements crucial for self-replication but do not carry protein expression regulatory elements.
 By contrast, expression vectors contain both.

 When you are choosing an expression vector, you'd better keep these things in mind:

-You need to choose an expression vector that is specific for the expression system (such as yeast, E. coli, mammalian, insect, etc.).
+You need to choose an expression vector that is specific for the expression system.
 Before choosing an expression vector, you should decide which system to express your protein of interest.

-If you want to purify the protein after expression, the expression vector may contain a purification tag such as His, Myc, FLAG, etc. Additionally, whether a C-terminal or N-terminal tag is needed depends on the specific needs of experiments.
+If you want to purify the protein after expression, the expression vector may include a purification tag such as His, Myc, FLAG, etc. In any case, whether a C-terminal or N-terminal tag is needed depends on the specific needs of experiments.

 Expression vectors may contain other tags and fusion proteins, according to downstream applications of the target protein.
-If you want to further understand the function of the target protein, tags and fusion proteins are useful tools that allow you to conduct western blots, immunoprecipitations, or other experiments.
+Sometimes, a specific tag is helpful to study the function of the target protein and protein-protein interactions.
+If you want to further understand the function of the target protein, tags and fusion proteins are useful tools that allow you to conduct Western Blotting, immunoprecipitation, pull-down assay (proteins binding in vitro assay) or other experiments.

 In some cases, a strong promoter is needed, while in others, a normal promoter is needed.
 For example, in yeast, TEF1 is a strong constitutive promoter, ADH1 is a medium strength constitutive promoter, and STE1 is a weak constitutive promoter.
-An ideal promoter is strong enough to allow high product accumulation within host cells and can minimize any unfavorable impacts like toxicity on cell growth.
+A proper promoter is strong enough to allow high product accumulation within host cells and can minimize any unfavorable impacts like toxicity on cell growth.

-A selectable marker is a gene that confers a trait suitable for artificial selection to host cells.
+A selectable marker is a gene that confers a trait suitable for artificial selection to host cells containing the target gene (recombinant vector).
+In brief, the selectable marker gene help identify and screen the positive transformant (the cells that take in recombinant vector).
 The option of selectable marker depends on which host cell type you are using.
 Selectable markers are often antibiotic resistance genes.
 For example, beta-lactamase confers ampicillin resistance in bacterial hosts.

 The only aspect to consider here is whether you are working with a large or small DNA fragment.
 Vectors must be relatively small molecules for the convenience of manipulation.
 Too large vectors may affect the replication and cause problems with stability.
 Usually, plasmids can cope with inserts up to 15 kb.
 But there are also special plasmids that cope with larger inserts.

 The ultimate goal of any protein expression system is the production of recombinant proteins with high quantity and quality.
 Expression vectors help introduce foreign genetic material into host cells, allow the expression of target gene in host cells, and facilitate the identification and purification of target proteins.
-So choosing a suitable expression vector is significant.
+The expression vector plays a decisive role in the production of recombinant protein, so choosing an ideal expression vector is significant.

 Join the 25,000 subscribers to get research hotpots, technical tips, latest information on events, sales and offers.